 or

-If you’re noticing that your pet seems restless and is scratching themselves more often, check their fur for fleas.
-If left without treatment, this could result in a more permanent hair loss known as alopecia.
-Bites from some flea species are also more prone to causing alopecia as well.
+If you’re noticing that your pet seems restless and is scratching itself more often, check their fur for fleas.
+If left untreated, this condition could result in more permanent hair loss, known as alopecia.
+Bites from certain flea species are also more likely to cause alopecia.

-Some pets may have a skin reaction to flea saliva which leads to flea bite dermatitis.
+Some pets may experience a skin reaction to flea saliva, resulting in flea bite dermatitis.
 This causes irritation, swelling and even welts on their skin.
-You’ll more commonly see this in groin and armpit areas.
+You’ll more commonly see this in the groin and armpit areas.

 In some pets, a long-term flea problem could lead to pale gums caused by anaemia.
 This is due to a heavy loss of blood and requires urgent treatment by your local vet.